 If you are currently located outside of Massachusetts but within the U.S., Puerto Rico, and the U.S. Virgin Islands:

-- You can call this phone number 24 hours a day for help to find a health care provider.
-When you call, you should have your ID card ready.
+- Call this phone number 24 hours a day for help to find a health care provider.
+Please have your member ID ready when you call.

-- You must be sure to let the representative know that you are looking for health care providers that participate with the BlueCard PPO program.
+- Let the representative know that you are looking for health care providers that participate with the BlueCard PPO program.

 - The Blue Cross Blue Shield Global Core Service Center can help you to access a health care provider.